 Access control policy is defined as sets of conditions that define whether entities are permitted access to a protected resource.
-The authorization function can support different authorization mechanisms, such as Access Control List (ACL), Role Based Access Control (RBAC), etc. The Authorization function could need to evaluate multiple access control policies in an authorization process in order to get a finial access control decision.
+The authorization function can support different authorization mechanisms, such as Access Control List (ACL), Role Based Access Control (RBAC), etc. The Authorization function could need to evaluate multiple access control policies in an authorization process in order to get a final access control decision.
 This process is further described in clause 7 "Authorization".

 Authorization evaluation process is based on the Service Subscription resource which specifies what M2M Services and M2M Service roles the authenticated entity has subscribed to and the access control policies associated with the protected resource.
 The authorization evaluation process can also consider contextual attributes such as time or geographic location.

 Prior to authorization mutual authentication between the originator CSE or AE and hosting CSE can be performed as specified in clause 8.
-Clause 6.1.2.2.1 describes the conditions for when mutual authentication is mandatory.
+Clause 6.1.2.2.1 describes the conditions under which mutual authentication is mandatory.
 An access control rule can also include an indicator that the access control rule applies only when mutual authentication has been performed successfully and the result of mutual authentication is still current; see clause 7.1.3 for details.

 5.1.3 Identity Management